-Third, system dynamic effects are an important, and often overlooked, factor in affirmative action policies; because colleges and students are operating in an interconnected and interdependent system, the policies of one college can affect all colleges.
-We find that these effects are particularly strong for colleges that are not using affirmative action policies but are close in quality to schools that are.
-This could be a particularly important dynamic in states in which public colleges are unable to use race-based affirmative action but private colleges of similar quality can use race conscious admissions policies.
+Finally, we also considered how the redistribution of students by affirmative action policies affected all colleges, not just the colleges that use the policies.
+System dynamic effects are an important, and often overlooked, factor in affirmative action policies; because colleges and students are operating in an interconnected and interdependent system, the policies of one college can affect all colleges.
+Building on the work of Long & Tienda (2010) in Texas, we find that these effects are particularly strong for colleges that are not using affirmative action policies but are close in quality to schools that are.
+This result could be a particularly important dynamic in states in which public colleges are unable to use racebased affirmative action but private colleges of similar quality continue to use race conscious admissions policies.
 This suggests that any complete assessment of affirmative action policies must attend to effects not only within colleges that use affirmative action, but also those that do not.

-The models presented in this paper do not address issues of cost or financial aid.
-It is likely that cost and financial aid decisions will mute some of the effects of affirmative action policies unless the policies are accompanied by increased financial aid or other greatly modified tuition structures.
-This is a direction for future research and an area to which policy makers should pay close attention.
+The models presented in this paper do not directly address issues of cost or financial aid.
+We do, however, indirectly include elements of race-targeted financial aid in our recruitment parameters: financial aid and other forms of tuition discounting are implied in efforts that would make a college more desirable to targeted students.
+However, it is likely that the direct inclusion of cost and financial aid considerations would mute some of the effects of affirmative action policies unless the policies are accompanied by increased financial aid or other greatly modified tuition structures.
+Minority and low income students would presumably be discouraged from applying to expensive, selective colleges, limiting the ability of affirmative action policies of any type to be effective.
+Our results, therefore, may represent an upper bound on the potential effectiveness of various affirmative action polies.
+The complexities of this issue are worth exploring in future research and are an area to which policy makers should pay close attention.

-In Fisher, the Supreme Court challenged states and universities to find race-neutral strategies that can achieve educationally beneficial diversity.
+In Fisher, the Supreme Court challenged states and universities to find race-neutral strategies that can achieve educationally-beneficial diversity.
 Racial diversity is, the court has agreed, educationally beneficial (Grutter v.
 Bollinger, 2003).
-The question, then, is how to best achieve such diversity in constitutionally permitted ways.
-Perhaps the best way would be to eliminate racial achievement and high school graduation gaps; doing so would certainly go a long way toward equalizing access to selective colleges and universities without the need for race-based affirmative action.
-But, although these gaps have narrowed moderately in the last two decades (Reardon, Robinson-Cimpian, & Weathers, 2015; Murnane, 2013), they are still very large, and far from eliminated.
+The question, then, is how best to achieve such diversity in constitutionally permissible ways.
+Perhaps the best way would be to eliminate racial gaps in high school achievement and graduation rates; doing so would certainly go a long way toward equalizing access to selective colleges and universities without the need for race-based affirmative action.
+Although these gaps have narrowed moderately in the last two decades (Reardon, Robinson-Cimpian, & Weathers, 2015;

+Murnane, 2013), they are still very large, without a clear indication that they will be eliminated any time soon.

-Until racial disparities in educational preparation are eliminated, then, other strategies are needed.
+Until racial disparities in educational preparation are eliminated, then, colleges need other strategies to achieve diversity goals.
 Our analysis here suggests that affirmative action policies based on socioeconomic status are unlikely to achieve meaningful increases in racial diversity.
 That is not to say that socioeconomic affirmative action would not be valuable in its own right-it would increase socioeconomic diversity on university campuses and would benefit low-income college applicants-but only that it is not an effective or efficient means to achieving racial diversity.
 Race-conscious affirmative action does, however, increase racial diversity effectively at the schools that use it.
 Although imperfect, it may be the best strategy we currently have.